 Figure 9.
 Blocked doorway (left) and open door to south-east attic room, Robyn Burgess, 20 December 2022, Heritage New Zealand Pouhere Taonga Entry through the front door leads directly to the south-west room, the parlour.
-The north-western front room functions as a bedroom.
+The northwestern front room functions as a bedroom.
 The upper floor is accessed from the north part of the parlour, via a narrow timber staircase.
 Near the landing are remnants of early wallpaper, covered in protective Perspex.
 This preserved wallpaper sample was a blue and light grey block printed 'Moorish' diaper pattern, a style popularised in the mid-1850s, laid directly over rough sawn lining board.
 A cupboard on the north-east side of the north-west room (parlour) is lined with newspaper including one of the Press from May 1901, showing the lining was added a considerable time after the cottage was built.
 The original structure incorporates machine-sawn framing as well as pit-sawn boards.
-Original interior surfaces show hand planing and finishing, as well the utilisation of tapering nails known to have been predominately manufactured in the 1850s.
-98 Some exterior wall 98 William Cottrell, Architectural Forensics: establishing a date for the construction of Pavitt Cottage, Robinson's Bay, Bank's Peninsula' in AHA: Architectural History Aotearoa, Vol. 9, 2012, p.
-108. boards were cut on a circular saw, although several of the lower tōtara weatherboards on the southern wall are slightly narrower in width and appear to have been vertically cut.
-99 Later paint obscures some details but it is possible that these apparent pit-sawn boards with their irregular vertical kerf impressions are in fact marks from the vertical or reciprocating saw of circa 1854 as described by Farr.
-100 Nail patterns appear to be consistent to both board types, which suggests they are contemporary.
-101 Most doors, interior roof linings, scotias and exterior bargeboards are characterised by half-round reeds or bead edge mouldings, seemingly hand-planed.
-102 Nails in the cottage are of slice and stamped or sheet cut types, conforming to a 'Ewbank' pattern that date to any time between late 1830s and 1869.
-103 Blunt and pointed screws of a type manufactured before 1858 are found in the older part of the cottage.
-104 Windows are mostly small multiple pane side-hinged patterns, of a type commonly documented in Canterbury to have been in its first years of settlement, 1850-1851, and even earlier in other regions.
-105 East wing Addition The rectangular wing now comprises a large lounge/dining area and bedroom and above is a spacious attic (accessed through a small opening off the landing by the stairs of the original cottage).
-Whereas a significant amount of timber in the older cottage was hand finished, interior timbers in the east wing were only machine-planed.
-It is asserted therefore that mechanised moulding available for that east wing would have occurred after 1865 when Saxton and Williams converted the mill to steam.
-107 Restoration and Repair Restoration and repair work was undertaken by Kevin Templeton and John Fernyhough in the early 2000s.
-This included removing corrugated iron roofing to reveal remnants of the 99 Cottrell, 2012, p.
+Original interior surfaces show hand planing and finishing, as well the utilisation of tapering nails known to have been predominately manufactured in the 1850s.102 Some exterior wall 102 William Cottrell, Architectural Forensics: establishing a date for the construction of Pavitt Cottage, Robinson's Bay, Bank's Peninsula' in AHA: Architectural History Aotearoa, Vol. 9, 2012, p.
+108. boards were cut on a circular saw, although several of the lower tōtara weatherboards on the southern wall are slightly narrower in width and appear to have been vertically cut.103 Later paint obscures some details but it is possible that these apparent pit-sawn boards with their irregular vertical kerf impressions are in fact marks from the vertical or reciprocating saw of circa 1854 as described by Farr.104 Nail patterns appear to be consistent to both board types, which suggests they are contemporary.105 Most doors, interior roof linings, scotias and exterior bargeboards are characterised by half-round reeds or bead edge mouldings, seemingly hand-planed.106 Nails in the cottage are of slice and stamped or sheet cut types, conforming to a 'Ewbank' pattern that date to any time between late 1830s and 1869.107 Blunt and pointed screws of a type manufactured before 1858 are found in the older part of the cottage.108 Windows are mostly small multiple pane side-hinged patterns, of a type commonly documented in Canterbury to have been in its first years of settlement, 1850-1851, and even earlier in other regions.109 East wing Addition The rectangular wing now comprises a large lounge/dining area and bedroom and above is a spacious attic (accessed through a small opening off the landing by the stairs of the original cottage).
+Whereas a significant amount of timber in the older cottage was hand finished, interior timbers in the east wing were only machine-planed.110 It is asserted therefore that mechanised moulding available for that east wing would have occurred after 1865 when Saxton and Williams converted the mill to steam.111 Restoration and Repair Restoration and repair work was undertaken by Akaroa builder, Kevin Templeton, on behalf of John Fernyhough between 2001 and 2002.112 This included removing corrugated iron 103 Cottrell, 2012, p.
 107.